frederimandin/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

 The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
-Example:
+Login to each worker instance using your favorite SSH client.
+To get a reminder of the hosts IPs:

 ```
-gcloud compute ssh worker-0
+az vm list -g $GROUP -d -o table
 ```

 ## Provisioning a Kubernetes Worker Node